Caulk is applied to a window with a caulk gun.

 Silicone is applied to the bottom of a toilet with a caulk gun.

-Manual caulking guns are relatively inexpensive, so they won’t break the bank.
-Try not to go too much on the low end, as you might end up dealing with a mess and having to redo the project a second time.
-Manual guns will take relatively more hand strength while using them, so they may not be the best option if you have a large amount of caulking to do.
-Some manual options have notched plunger arms that can alleviate the amount of effort to operate them and increase the thrust on the plunger.
-Plus, guns with notched plunger arms usually have a hooked end, so they can easily be hung on a ladder rung.
+Manual caulking guns are inexpensive, so they will not break the bank.
+Try not to go too much on the low end.
+If you do, you might end up dealing with a mess and having to redo the project again.
+Manual guns will take more hand strength while using them.
+This means they may not be the best option if you have much caulking to do.
+Some manual options have notched plunger arms that can alleviate the following:

 Automatic Caulk Guns